Sally Gap is one of the best drives of Ireland

-Sally Gap is a mountain pass at an elevation of 503m (1,650 ft) above the sea level, located in the Wicklow Mountains in Ireland.
-The pass is traversed by the R759 road.
+Sally Gap is a mountain pass at an elevation of 500m (1,640ft) above sea level, located in County Wicklow, in Ireland.